 This study contributes to public policymaking and academic research in several ways.
 First, we contribute to the public health debate on marijuana liberalization by identifying and quantifying a cost that state and local governments bear when legalizing marijuana for medical use.
 We emphasize that this increase in states' borrowing costs translates into additional financing costs of \$7.35 million for an average state's total issuance in a year.
 Our results imply that municipal bond investors perceive MML as creating a net economic cost rather than benefit.
-We contribute to the most recent marijuana debates about passing laws allowing marijuana for recreation consumption.
-Since 2012, eleven of the states (and the District of Columbia) that have passed MML have further legalized the recreational use of marijuana.
-Illinois overwhelmingly voted to legalize recreational marijuana on May 31, 2019.
+We contribute to the most recent marijuana debates about legalizing marijuana for recreational consumption.
+In addition to the ten states mentioned above that have passed recreational marijuana laws, Illinois overwhelmingly voted to legalize recreational marijuana on May 31, 2019.
 Other states, such as New York and New Jersey, are also considering similar laws (Angell, 2018).